 - Don’t Miss: Treetop skywalk and, for an extra fee, Astra Lumina, a magical nightwalk experience

-- What’s New: Expanded dining and the beginning of the $100 million expansion to include a new scenic lift, a nighttime firefly experience and much more.
+- What’s New: Expanded dining and the start of a $100 million expansion that includes a new scenic lift and a nighttime firefly experience

 - Unique Dining: Cliffside restaurants